gcrews1894/budget-calc/README.md

 I did my best to utilize typeScript, but I was encountering some errors here.
 This is one of the biggest areas I would refactor if given more time.

-I decided to come as close to the Yardzen aesthetic as possible, so I examined the website and grabbed as many of the colors and fonts used as I could.
+I decided to come as close to the company's aesthetic as possible, so I examined the website and grabbed as many of the colors and fonts used as I could.

+To run:

+-- npm install
+-- npm start